Vaginal Cosmetic Surgery

 Anesthesia We use Valium and Ketamine sedation with local anesthesia

-After the area has been prepped and draped (shaving is not necessary) the labia minora are injected with about 5 cc of 2% Xylocaine with Epinephrine on each side.
-The labium is gently retracted with forceps and a Kelly Clamp or similar hemostats may be used to cross clamp the labia in a gently curved path approximately parallel to the labia majora.
+After the area has been prepped and draped (shaving is not necessary) the labia minora are injected with about 5 ccs of 2% Xylocaine with Epinephrine on each side.
+The labium is gently retracted with forceps and a Kelly Clamp or similar hemostats may be used to cross-clamp the labia in a gently curved path approximately parallel to the labia majora.
 (Fig. 2) No effort is made to remove all of the labia minora but only that which protrudes beyond the labia majora.
-After the clamp is in place for a minute or so, the excess labia is excised either with a curve scissors or a blade.
+After the clamp is in place for a minute or so, the excess labia is excised either with curve scissors or a blade.
 It is rarely necessary to cauterize this area at all because the clamping leaves it relatively hemostatic.
 It is then possible to suture the internal and external edges of the labia with 5.0 Vicryl continuous locked stitches.
 No dressing is applied.
 A W-shaped incision may be used depending on the preference of the surgeon 5.
 The patient is instructed to shower daily and antibiotic ointment is applied to the suture lines.

 Over the years we have performed this vaginal reconstruction in Austin many times without a single complication and patients that are always delighted with the results.
-Both aesthetic and functional integrity are returned to the labia within a month experiencing only minimal discomfort for the first couple of weeks.
+Both aesthetic and functional integrity is returned to the labia within a month experiencing only minimal discomfort for the first couple of weeks.
 All of our patients were delighted with the result and recommend the procedure to those in need.

 Labia minora reduction is a safe simple vaginal cosmetic surgery procedure that can be performed under local anesthesia and as an outpatient with minimal sedation.
 The nature of the surgery has caused it to be less publicized than other aesthetic procedures leaving patients with this unnecessary crisis.
 Surgeons need to be responsible for making the option available as an independent procedure or one to be incorporated with other aesthetic surgeries.